@langwatch/scenario

 Class ElevenLabsAgentAdapter

-Hosted ElevenLabs Conversational AI adapter.
+Hosted ElevenLabs Conversational AI adapter (official-SDK transport).

 Hierarchy (View Summary)